Goldman CEO Solomon: New IPOs could create a 'virtuous cycle'

 "We've been through a really tough year for capital markets activity," Solomon said Friday.

-"We went from a very robust environment in 2021 to obviously a much different environment after the war in Ukraine started and obviously...very, very high rampant inflation" that the Federal Reserve tried to tamp down with the most aggressive series of interest rate hikes in decades.
+"We went from a very robust environment in 2021 to obviously a much different environment after the war in Ukraine started and obviously ... very, very high rampant inflation" that the Federal Reserve tried to tamp down with the most aggressive series of interest rate hikes in decades.

 But the US economy, he said, "has been a lot more resilient over the last 12 months than we would have expected.
 I think the chance for a softer landing right now is much higher than we would have anticipated a year ago."

-Goldman's chief economist Jan Haitzius, who has been one of the most outspoken voices on Wall Street about a reduced risk of a recession, lowered expectations for a recession further earlier this week.
+Goldman's chief economist Jan Hatzius, who has been one of the most outspoken voices on Wall Street about a reduced risk of a recession, lowered expectations for a recession further earlier this week.

-While Goldman waits out the tepid period of dealmaking, Solomon is also attempting a tricky retreat from a costly push into consumer banking and backing away from offering financial advice to mass market customers so that the firm can focus on its core ultra rich clients.
+While Goldman waits out the tepid period of dealmaking, Solomon is also attempting a tricky retreat from a costly push into consumer banking and backing away from offering financial advice to mass market customers so that the firm can focus on its core ultrarich clients.

 He said Friday that Goldman has no plans to buy a bank and is focused on its principal businesses: investment banking and markets and wealth management.